nijoakim/chlorium-platinide/README.md

 # Chlorium Platinide
-Chlorium Platinide is an interactive periodic table for the command-line.
+Chlorium Platinide, or ClPt, is an interactive periodic table for the command-line.